 All Edina utility customers are receiving letters informing them of the three programs offered by SLWA: water line warranty, sewer line warranty and internal plumbing warranty.
 SLWA has chosen to send an introductory letter for each program and a reminder, totaling six letters, each year of the program.
 Edina gets about 50-60 water service leaks every year on private water lines.
 This program offers risk management for those residents to assist them when these failures occur.
 Property owners should check with insurance agencies to see if their homeowner’s policies already covers these services.

 The City Council endorsed the program on Nov.
-1, 2016, and agreed to allow the company to use the City’s name and logo in letters, bills and marketing materials.
+1, 2016, joining about 240 other cities around the country, and several in the Twin Cities area.
+As part of the agreement, the company can use the City’s name and logo in letters, bills and marketing materials.
 SLWA is responsible for all costs of the program, including mailings and promotion.

 City staff recommended the program as an option to help residents whose water and sewer lines aren’t covered by their homeowner’s insurance.
 Staff regularly heard complaints from residents who discovered, when a break or failure occurred, that they were responsible for repair costs.
 Staff found the SLWA warranty program as an option to help people avoid expensive repair costs.